Claim: Buddy Holly's group named themselves "The Crickets" because the sound of a chirping cricket accidentally appeared on one of their recordings.

 Like most of the incidents portrayed in The Buddy Holly Story, this scene is wonderful entertainment but bears little correspondence to the life of the actual Buddy Holly.

-The real story took place in January 1957, when Buddy Holly, having failed to achieve success as a recording artist for Decca Records (both his singles had flopped, and the company had dropped his contract at the end of 1956), decided to give an independent New Mexico record producer named Norman Petty a shot at producing some recordings and promoting them to record companies.
+The real story took place in January 1957, when Buddy Holly, having failed to achieve success as a recording artist for Decca Records (his first two singles had flopped, and the company had dropped his contract at the end of 1956), decided to give an independent New Mexico record producer named Norman Petty a shot at producing some recordings and promoting them to record companies.
 When Buddy and his group returned to Petty's studio for their second session on 24 February 1957, Buddy had decided that, in additional to taping a new composition of his entitled "I'm Looking for Someone to Love," he would have another try at performing a tune he had initially recorded for Decca the previous year, a song called "That'll Be the Day."
 After the session, Petty chose the tape of this newer, speeded-up version of "That'll Be the Day" as the song he would pitch to his recording industry contacts as a potential single.

 A very large obstacle loomed in the path of their plans, however: Buddy's contract with Decca prohibited him from rerecording any of the material from his Decca sessions for a period of five years, and this prohibition included the song "That'll Be the Day" (even though Decca had declined to issue it on a record).
-It was Norman Petty who reportedly came up with the idea that if "That'll Be the Day" were issued under the name of a group rather than under Buddy's name, Decca might not realize that the vocalist was a solo artist it had once signed and dumped.
+It was Norman Petty who reportedly came up with the idea that if "That'll Be the Day" were issued under the name of a group rather than under Buddy's name, Decca might not realize that the vocalist was a solo artist the label had once signed and dumped.

 We were at Jerry's house, and everything we thought of had been used or didn't fit.
 So Jerry got an encyclopedia, and somehow we got started on insects.
 There was a whole page of bugs.
 We thought about grasshopper and quickly passed that over.
 And we did consider the name Beetles, but Jerry said, 'Aw, that's just a bug you'd want to step on,' so we immediately dropped that.
 Then Jerry came up with the idea of the Crickets.
 He said, 'Well, you know, they make a happy sound, they're a happy type of insect.'
 I remember him saying, too, 'They make music by rubbing their legs together,' and that cracked us up.
 So we kept going and tried some other names, but finally we settled on the Crickets.